also known as: Beth Saida

 The name of one or two biblical cities…

 It was the native place of Peter, Andrew, and Philip, and was frequently resorted to by Jesus (Mark 6:45; John 1:44; 12:21).
 It is supposed to have been at the modern 'Ain Tabighah, a bay to the north of Gennesaret.

-A city near which Christ fed 5,000 (Luke 9:10; compare John 6:17; Matt.
-14:15-21), and where the blind man had his sight restored (Mark 8:22), on the east side of the lake, two miles up the Jordan.
+Bethsaida, a city near which Christ fed 5,000 (Luke 9:10; compare John 6:17; Matthew 14:15-21), and where the blind man had his sight restored (Mark 8:22), on the east side of the lake, two miles up the Jordan.
 It stood within the region of Gaulonitis, and was enlarged by Philip the tetrarch, who called it “Julias,” after the emperor’s daughter.
 Or, as some have supposed, there may have been but one Bethsaida built on both sides of the lake, near where the Jordan enters it.
 Now the ruins et-Tel.